Roland-Huisman/Digital_VC8E_M885R_Digital_Analog_converter/README.md

 Digital VC8E M885R Point Plot Controller D/A converter

-This is a 74xx clone of the Digital VC8E M885R Point Plot Controller D/A converter for the DEC PDP8/E family computers.
+This is a 74xx clone of the Digital VC8E M885R Point Plot D/A converter for the DEC PDP8/E family computers.
 It's called the VC8E M885R.
 Please note, this is a two board set.
 You need the VC8E M869R controller as well...

-If you happen to have an original M869 board, you can use it together with the VC8E M869R controller.
+If you happen to have an original M869 board, you can use it together with the VC8E M885R D/A converter.

 There are no DEC or SP chips used.
 Only 74xx and 74HCTxx series chips are used.
 It passes the VC8E maindec test.